 LEA management is responsible for maintaining and reporting accurate, comprehensive financial information.
 In conducting the annual audit, the external auditor verifies the LEA's effectiveness in doing so.
-Audit findings address areas of nonconformity with GAAP and other financial reporting or management requirements.
+Audit findings address areas of nonconformity with GAAP, government auditing standards (GAS), and other financial reporting or management requirements.
 In issuing a finding, the auditor defines the condition, cause and effect, and recommendation for addressing the area of concern.